-In attempting to answer these questions the approach in this lecture will be largely historical.
-As we shall see, the reference to "defunct economists" will not be purely rhetorical.
-The aim will be to consider why British economists, and hence the British Government, have been so unprepared for the problems of the last 25 years.
+In attempting to answer these questions the approach here will be largely historical.
+As we shall see, the reference to 'defunct economists' will not be purely rhetorical.
+The aim will be to consider why British economists, and hence the British government, were so unprepared for the problems of the 1970s and 1980s.
 The underlying assumption is that events cannot be understood without an explanation - or at least an interpretation - of why people thought in the way they did.
-The lecture will therefore be mostly an exercise in the history of ideas, particularly ideas about macroeconomic policy.
+This essay will therefore be mostly an exercise in the history of ideas, particularly ideas about macroeconomic policy.